vaadin/walking-skeleton/walking-skeleton/README-flow.md

-# Walking Skeleton README
+# My Application README

 - [ ] TODO Replace or update this README with instructions relevant to your application

 ## Project Structure

-The sources of your Walking Skeleton have the following structure:
+This project has the following structure:

 ```
 src